Jareds75/Mr-Jareds-programming-problems/postcode.markdown

 - The loop exits when a non-blank postcode is entered.

 <style>
-  /* Make code blocks wider and easier to read and ensure they are LEFT-aligned */ .sortable-code {
+  /* Ensure code blocks are maximum width and strictly left-aligned */ .sortable-code {
-    /* Increased width for wider display */
+    /* Set to 100% for maximum available width */
-    width: 98%;
+    width: 100%;
     min-height: 240px;
     font-family: monospace;
     font-size: 0.95rem;
     line-height: 1.3;
     white-space: pre-wrap;
     overflow-x: auto;
-    /* Set left/right margins to 0 to remove centering and push content left */
+    /* Explicitly set left/right margins to 0 to prevent centering */
     margin: 0.4em 0 1em 0;
   }